mattpe/bcwt/week2.md

    ```

    - Modify `./controllers/catController.js` and `/` route for GET method in `./routes/catRoutes.js` by using the examples above.
-   - `localhost:3000/cat` should now send a json formatted array of cats as a response.
+   - `localhost:3000/cat` should now send a json formatted array of cats (from `./models/catModel.js`) as a response.
 Test with Postman.

 8. Study [map, reduce, filter](https://css-tricks.com/an-illustrated-and-musical-guide-to-map-reduce-and-filter-array-methods/)